 Yaple and Dumond, near State St: Hennepaw on Casadilla Creek

 Erected 1932 by State Education Department.

 Location.
 42° 26.478′ N, 76° 29.672′ W. Marker is in Ithaca, New York, in Tompkins County.
 Marker is on East.
 Buffalo Road, on the left when traveling east.
-Touch for map.
 This historical marker is located near downtown Ithaca, New York.
 It is located on one of the cities oldest streets.
+Touch for map.
 Marker is in this post office area: Ithaca NY 14850, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 DeWitt Park Historic District (about 500 feet away, measured in a direct line); Town of Ithaca (about 600 feet away); The Three Pioneers (about 600 feet away); Ezra Cornell (about 700 feet away); Tompkins County (about 800 feet away); Liberty Pole (approx. 0.2 miles away); Ithaca Conservatory of Music (approx. 0.2 miles away); Ithaca Conservatory of Music 31st Anniversary (approx. 0.2 miles away).
 Touch for a list and map of all markers in Ithaca.

 1. The Yaple Family.
 In (Submitted on June 13, 2009.)

 2. The Dumond Family.
 (Submitted on June 13, 2009, by Syd Whittle of El Dorado Hills, California.)

 Categories. • Roads & Vehicles • Settlements & Settlers •